Welcome to The Guti Show.

 So there you have it.
 That’s your lot.
 The magic show is over.
 Any more and football sans-Guti will feel bland and unimaginative.

-To think he only picked up 13 international caps for Spain.
+And to think he only picked up 13 international caps for Spain.
 It’s a crime against football.

 You’re a wizard, Jose Maria Gutierrez Hernandez.